 Because real estate agents are often paid as independent contractors, their pay structure is unique when they get paid a commission.
 Not sure what an independent contractor is?
 From Wikipedia:

 An independent contractor is a natural person, business, or corporation that provides goods or services to another entity under terms specified in a contract or within a verbal agreement.
 Unlike an employee, an independent contractor does not work regularly for an employer but works as and when required, during which time he or she may be subject to law of agency.
 Independent contractors are usually paid on a freelance basis.
 (Emphasis mine)

 What this means in plain English is that real estate salespeople are treated as though they're self-employed; if they do well, they get paid well, and vice-versa.
 This means that the sky's the limit when it comes to your annual salary as a real estate agent, but it also means that your pay is proportionate to your effort.
 You can't just sit back, relax, and expect to cash a fat paycheck at the end of the week.
 Real estate sales is one of the few jobs where merit and hard work, rather than seniority and office politics, determines how much you get paid.
-Good news for those that are tired of the 9-5 grind, but you can't expect to cash an easy paycheck every week if you haven’t sold any homes!
+Good news for those that are tired of the 9-5 grind and waiting for a promotion, but you can't expect to cash an easy paycheck every week if you haven’t sold any homes!

 Also, keep in mind that choosing to specialize in either sales or rentals will have a significant impact on how much money you make (if you're looking at getting into commercial real estate, that's a whole other ball game - this article by the National Association of Realtors is a great primer).
 Basically, you can break down the difference between specializing in sales and rentals like this: there's more money in selling homes, but renting apartments is easier to get started in.